stazz/ts-http-server-sample/README.md

 Feel free to explore subfolders in `src` folder, read included `README.md` files, and play around with code to see which changes invoke immediate IDE compiler response.
 It is good idea to explore `backend` and `frontend` subfolders of the `src` first, as they give concrete examples on how the REST API can be implemented by backend, and how it is invoked by frontend.
 Other subfolders contain more generic things, which are easier to understand after first familiarizing oneself with the BE/FE -specific concrete code.
+The [file containing tests for all servers and data validation frameworks](./src/__test__/index.spec.ts) is also very good place to see how things work on a higher level.

 ## Design Principles and How They Are Achieved
 This chapter talks on higher level about the motivation behind this sample, and the features that using this sample hopefully exposes.